Rove’s Bed Bug Service

 Clutter – provides the perfect nesting site.

-Bed Bugs are the fastest growing pest problem in the United States.
+Bed bugs are the fastest growing pest problem in the world.
 They are difficult to locate, quick to populate and swiftly spread from place to place.